 - Tailor the press release template and submit it to your community newspapers.

 - Recruit community champions to submit letters to the editor.

 - Use our social media toolkit.

 - Post the sharegraphics below on your website and social media platforms – Facebook, Twitter and LinkedIn.

 - Share the results in your e-newsletters.

 - Present the findings to your boards and community groups.
 Download the presentation and fact sheet.

-- Brief your legislative representatives, county council members, mayors, school board members and other elected policymakers on the findings.
+- Brief your candidates for public office, legislative representatives, county council members, mayors, school board members and other policymakers on the findings.